-- For the first few weeks, place your operated leg slightly forward when you stand up. - Do not pull up from your walker push from a seated position when standing up. - Reach back for the bed or chair armrest when you sit down. - If you are having difficulty, ask your physiotherapist for guidance.
+- For the first few weeks, place your operated leg slightly forward when you stand up. - Do not pull up from your walker push from a seated position when standing up. - If getting up from a chair, push from the armrests. - If you are having difficulty, ask your physiotherapist for guidance.